-A man was confined to a hospital bed because of a lingering illness.
-One day, as he looked upon his windowstill, he noticed a cocoon.
-He grew excited at the prospect of getting to watch a beautiful butterfly ultimately emerge from it.
-Sure enough, he didn’t have to wait too long before the butterfly began its struggle to free itself from that cocoon.
+One day a man happened upon the cocoon of a budding butterfly.
+Realizing what the cocoon was, he became excited at the prospect of getting to watch a beautiful butterfly ultimately emerge from it.
+And, sure enough, he only had to wait a couple of days before the butterfly began its struggle to free itself from the cocoon.

-But what shocked the man was what a long, hard struggle it was for the butterfly to free itself.
-The creature worked for hours and hours, but made little progress.
-Finally, the man decided to help nature along.
-He took a pair of scissors and leaned over and made the cocoon’s opening larger.
-This allowed the butterfly to crawl right out.
+As the man watched the process of nature play itself out, he was shocked that the butterfly had to endure such a long, hard struggle to achieve its freedom.
+The creature worked for hours and hours but made such little progress that the man finally decided to help nature finish the job.
+To do so, he took a pair of scissors and carefully made the cocoon’s opening larger.
+That allowed the butterfly to crawl right out.

-And that’s all the butterfly ever did: crawl.
-You see, the intense pressure that is involved with a butterfly emerging from a cocoon is designed to push life-giving juices back into the butterfly’s wings.
+But that’s all the butterfly ever did: crawl.
+What the man didn’t know was that the intense pressure that is involved with a butterfly emerging from a cocoon is designed to push all-important juices into the butterfly’s wings.
 Without those juices the wings end up deformed and unusable.
-In the man’s attempt to help the butterfly, he actually ruined it and condemned it to a pitiful existence of crawling around on the ground.
+So, in the man’s attempt to help the butterfly, he had actually ruined it by condemning it to a pitiful existence of crawling around on the ground.

 Parent, hear me when I say that you can do this same kind of thing to your child.
-One of the surest ways to produce a weak, morally challenged, emotional cripple is to always come riding in and save that child’s day.
-If you are determined that your child will never know trials, troubles, sufferings, and hardships, you are virtually guaranteeing that your child will know such things.
-Show me a parent who doesn’t understand or agree with the concept of “tough love” and I’ll show you a child who’ll end up the worse for it.
+One of the surest ways for you to produce a weak, morally challenged, emotional cripple is to always come riding in and save your child’s day.
+You see, if you are determined that your child will never know trials, troubles, sufferings, and hardships, you are virtually guaranteeing that your child will know such things.